 Bulk soils and rhizosphere soils were sampled gradually over the course of the experiment.
 The first sampling was at the stem extension stage on April 28th (stage 6, the first node of stem visible; n = 24 bulk soil, n = 24 rhizosphere).
 The second was at the heading stage on June 1st (stage 10.5, flowering; n = 24 bulk soil, n = 24 rhizosphere).
 The third was at the harvesting/ripening stage on July 5th (stage 11; n = 24 bulk soil, n = 24 rhizosphere) before the rain shelters were removed from the plots and rewetting was performed.
 The fourth (n = 24) and fifth (n = 24) samplings were conducted on July 20th and September 13th, respectively, after the removal of the rain shelters and the rewetting process by collecting only the bulk soils.
 A total of 120 of bulk soil and 72 of rhizosphere soil samples were collected.
 Bulk soil and rhizosphere samples were collected according to (Kost et al., not yet published).
 Briefly, bulk soils were sampled between plant rows using a 5 cm soil core sampler at 15 cm of depth and sieved through 5 mm of sieve to remove any plant debris and to achieve more homogenous soil particles.
 Root-attached rhizosphere soils were collected from within a plant row using an 8 cm soil auger.
 Soil samples were stored at -20 for further analyses.
 Soil physiochemistry analyses were performed for each bulk soil sample.
-The measured soil parameters including soil water content, soil dry matter, pH, mineral nitrogen content (NO3, NH4), total soil nitrogen and carbon, and plant available potassium (K), magnesium (Mg), and phosphorus (P) content.
+The measured soil parameters including soil water content, soil dry matter, pH, mineral nitrogen content (NO3, NH4), total soil nitrogen and carbon, and plant available potassium (K), magnesium (Mg), and phosphorus (P) content (Supplementary Table 1: soil properties results; Kost et al. (2024)).

 Amplicon libraries preparation and sequencing of amoA genes

 Soil DNA of the total 192 samples were extracted, quantified, and normalized to 10 ng/µL according to Kost et al., not yet published.
 The analysis of ammonia-oxidizing communities was conducted by sequencing of amoA genes of AOB, AOA, and comammox.
 The sequencing libraries were performed using two-step polymerase chain reaction (PCR) amplification approach.
 The first step PCR amplification of amoA genes of AOB and AOA were conducted using amoA-1F (5’-GGGGTTTCTACTGGTGGT-3’) and amoA-2R (5’-CCCCTCKGSAAAGCCTTCTTC-3’) primer pair (Rotthauwe et al., 1997); and CrenamoA23f (5’- ATGGTCTGGCTWAGACG-3’) and CrenamoA616r (5’-GCCATCCATCTGTATGTCCA-3’) primer pairs (Tourna et al., 2008), respectively.
-The PCR conditions used to amplify the amoA genes of AOB and AOA as follows: 3 min at 94 °C; 25 cycles consisting of 30 s at 94 °C, 30 s at 55 °C, and 30 s at 72 °C; and a final cycle of 10 min at 72 °C. Amplifications were performed in 15 µL total mixtures in a 96-well 0.2 mL PCR plate containing 1x Phusion High-Fidelity (HF) Master Mix (Thermo Scientific™, Waltham, MA, USA),), 250 ng T4 Gene 32 Protein (T4gp32) (QIAGEN, Hilden, Germany), 0.5 µM of each primer, and 6 ng/µL of template DNA.
+The PCR conditions used to amplify the amoA genes of AOB and AOA as follows: 3 min at 94 °C; 25 cycles consisting of 30 s at 94 °C, 30 s at 55 °C, and 30 s at 72 °C; and a final cycle of 10 min at 72 °C. Amplifications were performed in 15 µL total mixtures in a 96-well PCR plate containing 1x Phusion High-Fidelity (HF) Master Mix (Thermo Scientific™, Waltham, MA, USA),), 250 ng T4 Gene 32 Protein (T4gp32) (QIAGEN, Hilden, Germany), 0.5 µM of each primer, and 6 ng of template DNA.
 Each sample was conducted in duplicate and were pooled to be used as a template for the second-step PCR.
 The second-step PCR (barcoding) was performed to construct amplicon libraries by introducing multiplex index-sequences (barcode) to the overhang adapters using multiplex primer pair specific for each sample.